Applied Movement Performance Lab

 M.S.
 Kinesiology, University of Michigan, 2017

-Tanu’s research interests include using qualitative methods to explore the concept of prosthesis attention.
-She started her Ph.D. studies in fall 2017.
+Tanu’s research interests include using qualitative methods to explore the concept of prosthesis attention. - Matt Holman

 B.S.
 Athletic Training, Appalachian State University, 2009